Sep 25, 2025

 Financial Markets Quality Conference 2025

-This year's FMQ Conference will take place on Thursday, September 25, and will examine technology and transformation in financial markets.
+The 2025 Financial Markets Quality Conference was held on Thursday, September 25 and examined technology and transformation in financial markets.

 Version: 3 https://finpolicy.georgetown.edu/wp-content/uploads/2025/05/20240917-MSB1882.jpg

-On Thursday, September 25, the Georgetown Psaros Center for Financial Markets and Policy will host global experts and financial leaders at the annual Financial Markets Quality (FMQ) Conference on the Georgetown University campus.
+On Thursday, September 25, the Georgetown Psaros Center for Financial Markets and Policy hosted global experts and financial leaders at the annual Financial Markets Quality (FMQ) Conference on the Georgetown University campus.

-This year’s conference theme is: Technology and Transformation in Financial Markets.
-Policymakers, industry professionals, and scholars will convene to discuss today’s pressing financial issues.
-From regulatory trends to technological advancements, FMQ 2025 offers unparalleled opportunities to network, collaborate, and gain actionable knowledge as panels will focus on market structure, artificial intelligence in financial services, financial market regulation, and cryptocurrency.
+This year’s conference theme was: Technology and Transformation in Financial Markets.
+Policymakers, industry professionals, and scholars convened to discuss today’s pressing financial issues.
+From regulatory trends to technological advancements, FMQ 2025 offered unparalleled opportunities to network, collaborate, and gain actionable knowledge as panels focused on evolving markets and technology, artificial intelligence in financial services, financial market regulation, and cryptocurrency.

-Sign up for our mailing list to stay updated on this year’s conference details.
+Sign up for our mailing list to stay updated on programming offered by the Psaros Center.

 sign up